Little Albert Experiment

 Little Albert and the white rat

 In the experiment, Little Albert was first presented with a white laboratory rat, which served as the neutral stimulus.
-The rat approached him and crawled around and on top of him.
+The white rat approached him and crawled around and on top of him.
 Albert showed no signs of fear and a mild interest in the rat.
 During this phase of the experiment, other white furry objects were presented to Albert, including a white rabbit, a white dog, and a Santa Claus mask.
 Albert showed no fear but was interested in the animals and other furry objects.

 Rawpixel